 Christian media for prayer:

 - Bibles are in very short supply and very high demand - 10 million Bibles would be readily received.
 It is illegal to print and distribute the Scriptures, yet they continue to slip into the country.
 Several ministries, especially Elam Ministries and Open Doors, focus on increasing the availability of Scripture to Iranians.
-There are three translations of the Bible in Persian, with another version due out in 2012.
+There are eight translations of the Bible in Persian, four of them completed since 2000.
 Pray for innovative and effective ways of distributing God's Word and for a deep impact to be made through it.
 Pray also for translation teams to be raised up for the other languages that have a need for Scripture translation.

 - Christian literature, when available, is much sought after, but many more publications are needed, especially in Persian.
 Elam, 222 Ministries, Sohrab Books, Persian World Outreach, Iranian Christians International and others are involved in production and distribution.
 Pray also that the Lord will raise up more indigenous writers to produce Christian material to meet the accelerating demand from the Iranian Church.
 Pray that God will continue to open new avenues for distribution.
 Pray specifically for the development of children's materials - a glaring need with 15 million Iranians aged 15 or younger.